Dark0de

 dark0de, also known as Darkode, was a cybercrime forum and black marketplace described by Europol as "the most prolific English-speaking cybercriminal forum to date".
 The site, which was launched in 2007, served as a venue for the sale and trade of hacking services, botnets, malware, stolen personally identifiable information, credit card information, hacked server credentials, and other illicit goods and services.

-Of all the illegal forums throughout the world, Darkode was one of the most dangerous.
-This is because it was home to the most amount of criminal hackers and was the most threatening in terms of data safety.

 History

-In early 2013, dark0de suffered from a large DDoS attack moving from bulletproof hosting provider Santrex to off-shore, the latter being a participant of the Stophaus campaign against Spamhaus.
+In early 2013, Darkode suffered from a large DDoS attack, moving from bulletproof hosting provider Santrex to another provider named "Off-sho.re", the latter being a participant of the Stophaus campaign against Spamhaus.
 The site has had an ongoing feud with security researcher Brian Krebs.

 In April 2014, various site users were attacked via the Heartbleed exploit, gaining access to private areas of the site.

 Takedown

 The forum was the target of Operation Shrouded Horizon, an international law enforcement effort led by the Federal Bureau of Investigation (FBI), which culminated in the site's seizure and arrests of several of its members in July 2015.
 According to the FBI, the case is "believed to be the largest-ever coordinated law enforcement effort directed at an online cyber criminal forum".
-Upon announcing the 12 charges issued by the United States, Attorney David Hickton called the site "a cyber hornet's nest of criminal hackers", "the most sophisticated English-speaking forum for criminal computer hackers in the world" which "represented one of the gravest threats to the integrity of data on computers in the United States".
+Upon announcing the 12 charges issued by the United States, Attorney David Hickton called the site "a cyber hornet's nest of criminal hackers", "the most sophisticated English-speaking forum for criminal computer hackers in the world", which "represented one of the gravest threats to the integrity of data on computers in the United States".

 On Monday, September 21, 2015, Daniel Placek appeared on the podcast Radiolab discussing his role in starting Darkode and his eventual cooperation with the United States government in its efforts to take down the site.

 There were around two hundred and fifty to three hundred individuals in the Darkode forum.
 When arrests were made, they were made over a span of twenty countries.
-Canada, United States, Germany, Croatia, Nigeria, Romania, and Cyprus were some of the countries that these individuals were found.
+Canada, the United States, Germany, Croatia, Nigeria, Romania, and Cyprus were some of the countries that these individuals were found.

 When Darkode was shut down, there were twenty-eight individuals arrested with connections to this forum.
 Of these twenty-eight arrests, there were twelve people being charged by the United States.
 The rest of the arrests were made across the world in various countries.